Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/nuclear_waste_transport.rst

 OUTPUT
-  Opens a OUTPUT block.
+  Opens an OUTPUT block.
 Must have a matching ``END``.
 This block indicates what output is desired.
 One may specify the following options within the OUTPUT block: ALL_SPECIES, ALL_CONCENTRATIONS, TOTAL_BULK_CONCENTRATION, AQUEOUS_CONCENTRATION, MINERAL_CONCENTRATION, SORBED_CONCENTRATION, and